본문 바로가기

 Cloudy Credit Outlook for the Construction Industry in 2026

-With funding difficulties expected to intensify next year, major construction companies are working to reduce their debt ratios to ease financial burdens.
+With funding difficulties expected to intensify next year, major construction companies are moving to reduce their debt ratios to ease financial burdens.
 According to the Financial Supervisory Service’s electronic disclosure system, GS Engineering & Construction announced on December 17 that it had decided to issue 200 billion won worth of debt securities recognized as equity capital.

 Earlier, in November, Lotte Engineering & Construction also decided to issue 350 billion won worth of debt securities recognized as equity capital.
-The purpose is also to repay debt, and the debt ratio, which was 214.32% as of the third quarter of this year, is expected to improve to the 170% range due to the increase in equity capital.
+The purpose of the funding is also debt repayment, and the company’s debt ratio, which was 214.32% as of the third quarter, is expected to improve to the 170% range with the capital increase.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.